karma-runner/karma-phantomjs-launcher/README.md

 }
 ```

-You can simple do it by:
+You can simply add `karma-phantomjs-launcher` to your `package.json` with:
 ```bash
 npm install karma-phantomjs-launcher --save-dev
 ```